kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 ### Via a reverse proxy

 There are quite a few reverse proxies in common use; some example configurations can be found at [[Proxy examples|Proxy-examples]].
 If you aren't familiar with reverse proxies and have no preference, consider [Caddy](https://caddyserver.com/) first, since it has built-in support for obtaining Let's Encrypt certs.
+The [[Using Docker Compose|Using-Docker-Compose]] article has a good example using Caddy.

 ### Via Rocket